BYalini/pandsc-project/README.md

 - Save scatter plots of each pair of variables

 **Histograms using matplotlib** <br>
 matplotlib library is used to produce the below histograms of each variable.
 Normally one would expect see a nearly normal distributions for samples such as length and width.
 However the historgrams do not resemble a Gaussian distribution.
-This is becuase the sample measurements are taken from 3 different species with non identical mean and standard deviation (see summary.txt)<br>
+This is becuase the sample measurements are taken from 3 different species.<br>

 <img src="petal_length_hist.png" alt="histogram petal length" width="50%"><img src="petal_width_hist.png" alt="histogram petal width" width="50%">